dallenmidd/IxPopDyMod/README.md

 successfully feed to completion.

-In this example the temperature and host community are constant through time, but this case change to see how seasonal or year-to-year variation in host density affects tick populations.
+In this example the temperature and host community are constant through time, but the package also supports variable temperature and host community data to see how seasonal or year-to-year variation in affects tick populations.

 ### Compare host communities of different densities

-I now compare how different host densities affect tick populations.
-Here I vary the deer density.
+We now compare how different host densities affect tick populations.
+Here we vary the deer density.

 ``` r
 cfg_lowdeerden <- host_example_config